yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In the Cloud Explorer pane, the Account Manager icon is circled.](media/image97.png "Cloud Explorer pane")

 9. Now, expand Storage Accounts under your subscription in Cloud Explorer, and locate the Storage account you set up in Exercise 1, Task 5.
 You may need to select Load more at the bottom of the list, if you don't see the storage account.
-Expand the storage account, then expand Queues.
+Expand the storage account, then expand **Queues**.

     ![In the Cloud Explorer tree view, under contosoeventskb, Queues is selected.](media/image98.png "Cloud Explorer tree view")

-10. Double-click on the externalization queue, and you should see the message you just sent from Swagger in the document window.
+10. Double-click on the **contoso-externalization-requests** queue, and you should see the message you just sent from Swagger in the document window.

     ![In the Cloud Explorer tree view, under Queues, Contosoeventsexternalization-requests is circled.
 In the Cloud Explorer document window, a line of message text is circled.](media/image99.png "Cloud Explorer document window")

 11. Now, double-click on the message, and you will see the contents of the message including the JSON representation of the order.
-Select OK to close the View Message dialog.
+Select **OK** to close the View Message dialog.

     ![In the View Message section, JSON representation of the message displays.](media/image100.png "View Message section")